kurttaylor/kurt-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Senior Research Associate in Medical Statistics and Health Data Science at the University of Bristol based in the Bristol Medical School.
-Currently, I am conducting research within the Longitudinal Health and Wellbeing COVID-19 National Core Study.
+Currently, I am conducting research using electronic health data.
 In my spare time, I am a competitive distance runner and keen cyclist.